processfeedback/docs.processfeedback.org/student-instructions.md

 **Step 1.
 Use Google Docs or Process Feedback’s online editor**

-For this assignment, you must use Google Docs as usual or Process Feedback's [online writing editor](https://write.processfeedback.org).
-Some of you may want to type in another editor, such as Microsoft Word, and then paste the text into your editor. **This is NOT allowed.** You must use Google Docs or Process Feedback’s writing editor for your entire writing process.
+For this assignment, use Google Docs as usual or Process Feedback's [online writing editor](https://write.processfeedback.org).
+Typing in another editor (such as Microsoft Word) and pasting the text later is **not allowed**.
+Use Google Docs or Process Feedback’s editor for your entire writing process.
 If you use Google Docs, you **must be online while you are typing**.

 **Step 2.
 Submit your final work**
 Submit a PDF or DOC file of your final writing.

 **Step 3.
 Submit your writing process report**
 Also submit the process report as a PDF.
 If you use Process Feedback’s online editor, you can download the report from the sidebar on the left.